-In accordance with amendments made to the Human Medicines Regulations 2012 from October 2014 a sufficient number of salbutamol inhaler(s) spacer(s) will be held by the school to cover emergency use.
-Parents are expected to provide 2 in date autoinjectors for administration to their child, if the school does not hold 2 in date autoinjectors for each pupil then a suitable number of auto-injectors will be purchased for use by the school in an emergency.
+In accordance with amendments made to the Human Medicines Regulations 2012, from October 2014 a spare salbutamol inhaler(s) and spacer(s) will be held by the school to cover emergency use.
+Parents of children in need of auto-injectors, are expected to provide 2 in date auto-injectors for administration to their child.
+One spare auto-injector will be purchased for use by the school in an emergency.

-Parental consent to administer the 'school inhaler and/or auto-injector' will be gained when the pupil joins the school using Template 2 for asthmatics and Templates 3, 4, 5 and 6 for anaphylaxis (Appendix 1).
+Parental consent to administer the 'school inhaler and/or auto-injector' will be gained when the pupil joins the school (using Appendix B and E) for asthmatics and anaphylaxis (Appendix B and I).
 The school will hold a register of the pupils diagnosed with asthma and/or anaphylaxis, and if parental consent has been given to administer the school medication.
 The school will be responsible for ensuring the school medication remains in date.

-Instructions for calling an ambulance are displayed prominently by the telephone in the school office (Appendix 2 Template G)
+Instructions for calling an ambulance are displayed prominently by the telephone in the school office (Appendix H).